Transmission system plan & network opportunity map

 The NOM provides a snapshot of the South West Interconnected System’s performance, and our challenges and objectives for the next five to 10 years.
 It offers insight into how we plan, develop and maintain the grid as well as the forecasting methods we use to inform this going forward.
 The primary purpose of the NOM is to provide opportunities available to businesses to become involved in providing non-network solutions to the grid, such as demand management, battery storage options or an alternative option.

-The NOM is produced annually and published before October, together with the TSP in accordance with the Electricity Network Access Code Chapter 6A – Alternative Options.
+The NOM is produced annually and published, together with the TSP in accordance with the Electricity Network Access Code Chapter 6A – Alternative Options.

-The NOM is extensive, and together with the TSP, it sets out the opportunities for small and large businesses in WA to provide solutions to issues in the changing energy sector.
-The NOM covers both transmission and distribution, while the TSP is focused on transmission only.
+The NOM is extensive, and in tandem with the TSP, it sets out an annually revised snapshot of the opportunities for small and large businesses in WA to provide solutions to issues in the changing energy sector.
+The NOM covers both transmission and distribution, while the TSP focuses on transmission.

 Registrations of Interest